splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 ================

 * You must have an admin role to configure Business Workflow rules.
-* To create a Business Workflow rule that uses span tags you have to first index the tag.
+* To create a Business Workflow rule that uses span tags, you have to first index the tag.
 See :ref:`apm-index-span-tags` for steps to index a span tag.

 Configure a rule
 ================